ENG-ShahadAL-MUTABEQ/Chatting-App/README.md

-# Chat App By Flutter & Firestore 🤳✨
+# Chat App By Flutter & Firebase 🤳✨
- A Simple chat app built with Flutter/Dart and Firestore.
+ A Simple chat app built with Flutter/Dart and Firebase.

  ## Screenshot 📱